SleeplessOne1917/lemmy-bouncer/README.md

 ## Setup

+### Required software
+The bot required NodeJS version 18 or higher to run.
+You can install dependencies using any of the popular JS package managers (npm, yarn, pnpm).
+Since the lockfile for the repo is generated from pnpm, you may get faster installation times by using pnpm.

 ### Create an acount for your bouncer
 In order to perform moderator actions, your bot will need an account. **Don't forget to appoint the bot as a moderator of the community you want it to protect!**